 4. She’ll do better at school

 Connecting the sound of a word to a visual sign can help a child get to grips with the word quicker.
-To teach your baby signs also helps them get used to learning at a very young age.
+Teaching your baby signs also helps them get used to learning at a very young age.

 ‘When we sign, we connect the spoken word to a visual sign, which helps your baby to remember and learn the word more quickly,’ Katja explains.
 ‘Children who sign have also been found to have a larger “word bank” than non-signing children.
 The more words a child knows and uses by the age of five, the better they are thought to do academically, too.’